Khondokar Mahmud Hasan: Career

-Justice Syed JR Mudassir Husain succeeded Hasan in January 2004 as the Chief Justice of Bangladesh, superseding Justice M Ruhul Amin.
+Justice J. R. Mudassir Husain succeeded Hasan in January 2004 as the next chief justice; it superseded Justice M Ruhul Amin again.

+Crisis with the Chief Adviser appointment

-The Bangladesh Nationalist Party government raised the age of retirement for judges from 65 to 67 through a constitutional amendment, which made Hasan eligible to be the next chief advisor of the caretaker government responsible for holding election in 2006 as the last retired chief justice.
+In 2004, the Bangladesh Nationalist Party government raised the age of retirement for judges from 65 to 67 through a constitutional amendment, which made Hasan eligible to be the next chief adviser of the caretaker government responsible for holding election in 2006 as the last retired chief justice.
 His candidacy was opposed by Awami League.
-Sheikh Hasina, chairperson of Awami League, opposed his appointment and said, "Justice KM Hasan is not a neutral person since he was international affairs secretary of the BNP.
-And for this, no free and fair polls can be held under him.".
+Sheikh Hasina opposed his appointment and alleged Hasan was not a neutral person to hold the position since he had been the international affairs secretary of the BNP in the past.
 The two parities tried to come to an agreement through negotiations led by Abdul Mannan Bhuiyan and Abdul Jalil.
 There were violent street protests, strikes, and fights between the two parties.
 His appointment was also opposed by Sammilita Nagorik Andolon and 11 other leftist political parties.
 The controversy surprised Hasan himself.
-Syed Badrul Ahsan recommended Hasan refuse the position.
-The Awami League preferred Justice Mahmudul Amin Chowdhury according to its communication with foreign diplomats while the Bangladesh Nationalist Party supported election commissioner M. A. Aziz as an alternate.
-23 October, Hasan met with Patricia Butenis, Ambassador of the United States to Bangladesh.
-On 28 October Hasan refused the position of chief advisor and the Bangladesh Nationalist Party appointed President Iajuddin Ahmed chief advisor.
-The Awami League in the past had also rejected Iajuddin Ahmed as a possible head of the caretaker government.
-Iajuddin Ahmed as chief advisor invoked marital law which ultimately led to his replacement as chief advisor by Fakhruddin Ahmed, backed by Bangladesh Army.
-The Awami League would win the general election held two years later in 2009 and Khaleda Zia would later state it was a mistake appointing Iajuddin Ahmed.
+Syed Badrul Ahsan recommended Hasan to refuse the position.
+The Awami League preferred Justice Mahmudul Amin Chowdhury according to its communication with foreign diplomats while the BNP supported election commissioner M. A. Aziz as an alternate.
+On 23 October 2006, Hasan met with Patricia Butenis, then ambassador of the United States to Bangladesh.
+On 28 October, he refused the position of chief adviser and then BNP appointed President Iajuddin Ahmed to the position.
+After taking the position, Ahmed invoked marital law which ultimately led to his replacement by Fakhruddin Ahmed, backed by Bangladesh Army.
+Awami League would win the 2008 Bangladeshi general election, and Khaleda Zia would later state it was a mistake appointing Iajuddin Ahmed.